440 Huntington Avenue

 What’s one problem you’d like to solve with your research/work?

 One topic I’m currently working on is combining deep learning with probabilistic methods via variational autoencoders.
 Probabilistic methods are interpretable, but inference can be difficult when the model gets too complex.
 Furthermore, they are not particularly good at handling high dimensions.
 Deep learning methods, on the other hand, are very powerful at handling high dimensions and they outperform probabilistic methods with sufficient data.
 But they are not interpretable.
-An interesting research question is: how can we formalize models that combine these methods using probabilistic programs and also coming up with efficient inference techniques for them.
+An interesting research question is how we can formalize models that combine these methods using probabilistic programs and also come up with efficient inference techniques for them.

 What aspect of what you do is most interesting?